 If you aren’t sure whether your current plan qualifies, talk to the plan provider.

-To find out how to obtain coverage, see How Do I Get Obamacare in Vermont?
+To find out how to obtain coverage, see How to Sign Up for Obamacare in Vermont.

 For information about costs, see How Much Does Obamacare Cost in Vermont?